 After this, if your doctor thinks you may have DVT, they may suggest you have an ultrasound.
 Blood tests can also be done to help detect blood clots.

-If you have DVT, you will be treated with medication, usually an anticoagulant (blood-thinning) medication.
+If you have DVT, you will be treated with medicine that reduces the risk of blood clotting.
 You may also be asked to wear compression stockings.